20kdc/vrc-sigmar/kip32/README.md

 2. Write _complex_ code in C/Rust/etc.
 	* Write this code as if you're writing it for a microcontroller you don't happen to have on your desk. \
 	  In other words, you should have a clear method of testing as a native executable.
 3. Compile to what is essentially a RV32I microcontroller.
-Link with `sdk/kip32.ld` linker file and an appropriate 'stack file' such as `sdk/stack16k.S`.
+Link with `sdk/kip32.ld` linker script.
 	* Symbols starting with `Udon` are exported as custom events (or regular events) with the prefix removed.
 		* The expected workflow for other behaviours is to set the `a0`-`a7` registers, execute a custom event, and retrieve results.
 		* Custom events called `_sym_` are created for any reasonably valid symbol.
 These events return the address of the symbol, for easy DMA.